-April 14-19, 2026

-Hyatt Regency Minneapolis

-WEDNESDAY, APRIL 2, 2025
+Draft Convention Program (11/26/24)

+This draft program is available to assist you in preparing to join us in Cincinnati for CSCA in April.
+A final version of the program will be posted in April 2025.

+We will make every effort to accommodate every special request.
+However, a convention program brings together thousands of details.

+Please report any errors via this survey link by December 6, 2024, and we will do our best to make corrections.

+If you have any questions about the program, please contact Jeffrey T. Child at jeffrey.child@unlv.edu.

+Draft Convention Program (11/26/24)

+Wednesday April 02, 2025

-Wednesday 8:30 AM EDT
+8:30 AM

-0000 Wednesday 8:30 AM to 6:00 PM EDT 4th Floor Reg.
-Office

-CSCA Registration - Wednesday
+0000 8:30 AM to 6:00 PM Hilton Cincinnati Netherland Plaza 4th Floor Registration Office CSCA Registration - Wednesday

 Sponsor: CSCA Executive Director

 Chairs: Adriane Cesa, Redstory; Kathleen Cesa, KOC Member Services

-Check in and pick up your convention materials.

-Wednesday 9:00 AM EDT
+9:00 AM

-0100 Wednesday 9:00 AM to 12:30 PM EDT Salon B & C

-Pre-Conference: Translating What We Know to the Public
+0100 9:00 AM to 12:30 PM Hilton Cincinnati Netherland Plaza Pre-Conference: Translating What We Know to the Public

+From communicating risk during crisis and creating behavioral change with health interventions to helping people overcome loneliness, reduce their implicit bias, or engage in social activism, communication scholars, regardless of sub-discipline, conduct research that can make a meaningful difference in people's lives.
+Yet, too often our work is locked behind journal paywalls and does not reach the people who might benefit from it most.
+This pre-conference aims to provide practical insights and strategies that help faculty move their research from journal pages to the public.
+Presenters range in their experience and expertise from counselors, administrators, and corporate trainers to people conducting a variety of interventions around health, relationships, and social justice.
+Each of these presenters also can provide various strategies for engaging with the media (e.g., pitching a story, taking a media interview, etc.), writing for the public.
+Attendees will get the opportunity to garner a variety of strategies and lessons learned from people doing public scholarship and ask questions about how they might be able to translate their own work.
+Thus, the goal of this pre-conference is help people take what they know and translate it in a way that makes the most sense for them.

-Sponsor: CSCA Second Vice President Chair: Kristina Scharp, Rutgers University
+Sponsor: CSCA Second Vice President

+Chair: Kristina Scharp, Rutgers University

 Presenters:

 Amy Aldridge, Middle Tennessee State University

-Kory Floyd, University of Arizona Meggie Mapes, University of Kansas
+Kory Floyd, University of Arizona

 Natalie Pennington, Colorado State University

 Deanna Sellnow, Clemson University

 Stephen Spates, Michigan State University

-From communicating risk during crisis and teaching teachers how to teach to helping people overcome loneliness, reduce their implicit bias, or engage in social activism, communication scholars, regardless of sub-discipline, can make a meaningful difference in people's lives.
-Yet, too often our work is locked behind journal paywalls and/or does not reach the people who might benefit from it most.
-This pre-conference aims to provide practical insights and strategies that help faculty move their research from journal pages and the classroom to the public.
-Presenters range in their experience and expertise from counselors, administrators, and corporate trainers to people conducting a variety of interventions around health, relationships, and social justice.
-Each of these presenters also can provide various strategies for engaging with the media (e.g., pitching a story, taking a media interview, etc.), writing for the public (e.g., writing a popular press book, writing a blog, etc.), and/or communicating to and with the public.
-Attendees will get the opportunity to garner a variety of strategies and lessons learned from people doing public scholarship and ask questions about how they might be able to translate their own work and teaching practices.
-Thus, the goal of this pre-conference is help people take what they know and translate it in a way that makes the most sense for them.
-The pre-conference breakfast is sponsored by Rutgers University.

-Wednesday 4:00 PM EDT
+4:00 PM

-0200 Wednesday 4:00 PM to 7:00 PM EDT
+0200 4:00 PM to 7:00 PM Hilton Cincinnati Netherland Plaza CSCA Executive Committee Meeting #1 Salon A

-Salon A
+Salon B & C

-CSCA Executive Committee Meeting #1

 Sponsor: CSCA Executive Director

-Chair: Kathy Denker, Ball State University

-Presenters:

-Jeffrey T. Child, University of Nevada, Las Vegas

-Kristina Scharp, Rutgers University Ahmet Atay, College of Wooster

-Tiffany R. Wang, University of Montevallo

-Renee Kaufmann, University of Kentucky Patric Spence, University of Central Florida

-Tim McKenna-Buchanan, Manchester University

-Sarah Symonds LeBlanc, Purdue University Fort Wayne

-Gayle M. Pohl, University of Northern Iowa

-Sandra L. Faulkner, Bowling Green State University

-Debra J. Ford, Creighton University

-Meggie Mapes, University of Kansas

-This is a closed meeting for members of the CSCA Executive Committee listed here.
+Chair: Kathy Denker, Ball State University Presenters: Jeffrey T Child, University of Nevada, Las Vegas Kristina Scharp, Rutgers University Ahmet Atay, College of Wooster Tiffany R. Wang, University of Montevallo Renee Kaufmann, University of Kentucky Patric Spence, University of Central Florida Tim McKenna-Buchanan, Manchester University Sarah Symonds LeBlanc, Purdue University Fort Wayne Gayle M Pohl, University of Northern Iowa Sandra L Faulkner, Bowling Green State University Debra J. Ford, Creighton University

-Wednesday 7:30 PM EDT
+7:30 PM

-0300 Wednesday 7:30 PM to 9:30 PM EDT
+0300 7:30 PM to 9:30 PM Hilton Cincinnati Netherland Plaza CSCA Staff Dinner

 Offsite

-CSCA Staff Dinner
+Julep

 Sponsor: CSCA Executive Director

 Chair: Tiffany R. Wang, University of Montevallo

 Presenters: